Principal Sub-manifolds: Introduction

+During the preparation of this paper, a preprint was published, which further elaborates on the geometric theory underpinning principal submanifolds, see \cite{Akhoj2023}.

+In Appendix \ref{app:1-illustration} we present a simulation of a data set which is close to a two-dimensional sub-manifold of $S^3 \subset \mathbb{R}^4$.
+Figure \ref{illustrate-flow-sub-manifold} shows the data, the superimposed principal flow and the estimated two-dimensional principal sub-manifold.
+Since the surface extends in two dimensions it can for more variance of the data points.

+The optimization to determine the principal sub-manifold subject to smoothness constraints is a challenging problem.
+The same problem has appeared in finding the principal flow, but for higher dimensional surfaces the problem of parametrization is much more involved.
+We introduce two points of view on principal sub-manifolds; the first, conceptual point of view is parametrization invariant, while the second, more concrete point of view uses a specific parametrization of the surface.
+Since the latter point of view is more amenable to an explicit construction, our algorithm of finding the principal sub-manifold is based thereon.

-We formally define the principal sub-manifold (Section 2.4) as a sub-manifold in which at any point of the sub-manifold, the hyperplane of the sub-manifold attempts to be close to that of the data manifold; intuitively, this definition is an analogue to the definition of the principal flow.
-We show that in case of flat space, the principal sub-manifold reduces to the space spanned by principal components, in which the dimension of the sub-manifold corresponds to the number of principal components.
-Theorem \ref{thm:linearspace} is proved in Section 6.
-The principal sub-manifold also provides a complementary notation to that of a principal surface by \cite{hastie1989}, as a self-consistent surface defined in Euclidean space.
+We formally define the principal sub-manifold (Section 2.4) as a sub-manifold in which at any point of the sub-manifold, the tangent space of the sub-manifold attempts to be close to that of the data manifold; intuitively, this definition is analogous to the definition of the principal flow.
+We show that in case of a flat space, the principal sub-manifold reduces to a ball spanned by the usual principal components, in which the dimension of the sub-manifold corresponds to the number of principal components.
+The principal sub-manifold also provides a complementary notation to that of a principal surface by \citet{hastie1989}, as a self-consistent surface defined in Euclidean space.

-The remaining part of the paper is organized as follows.
-We start with an overview of the principal flow with some necessary background on Riemannian geometry and statistical shape analysis (Section 2.1-2.3).
-In Section 3, we first investigate an algorithm for determining the principal sub-manifold; then we describe the representation of the principal sub-manifold, with a special example of visualizing a two-dimensional sub-manifold for data in $S^3 \subset \mathbb{R}^4$.
-Section 4 contains examples; we illustrate by means of simulated examples and the analysis of leaf growth data and handwritten data that the principal sub-manifold is capable of representing more general aspects of data variation compared to the principal flow.
-We end this paper with a discussion.